Pragmatic UX Design

 Incredible feedback from team members on the way I approach leadership – with honesty and vulnerability.

-"Neutralizing the Noise" – an impact-oriented, methodology-agnostic UX design framework based on common sense.
+"Neutralizing the Noise" – an impact-oriented UX design framework based on common sense.

-"The Infinite Diamond" – a task management framework for designers.
+"The Infinite Diamond" – a task management framework aimed at flexibility.

 Three Core Aspects of Success